This post contains affiliate links. Updated June 2022

 The Hogwarts letter

-First things first, the actual letter.
-I used the original words from the book as my guideline, but edited it to include the Orlando locale and the dates of our trip.
-I’ve got two versions of the letter for you to choose from; the white background is great if you have a parchment-style paper to print on, and a tea-stained paper version, which can be printed on plain white paper and still have the look.
-(Both files will open Goodle Drive in a new tab)
+First things first, the actual Harry Potter Hogwarts letter.
+I used the original words from the book as my guideline but edited it to include the Orlando locale and the dates of our trip.
+I've got two versions of the letter for you to choose from; the white background is great if you have a parchment-style paper to print on, and a tea-stained paper version, which can be printed on plain white paper and still have the look.
+(Both files will open Google Drive in a new tab)

 I have to confess, this one had some challenges.
-I ended up printing the address and Hogwarts seal and then using my Silhouette to cut it out.
+I ended up printing the address and Hogwarts seal and then using my Silhouette digital cutter to cut it out.
 Download the 4 Privet Drive font from here for the PERFECT look to your address!
-The steps here are a little more complicated, but hopefully this will take you through them easily.
+The steps here are a little more complicated, but hopefully, this will take you through them easily.

-There are two versions of the template you can choose from: White background for parchment-style paper, or with the preset tea-stained look to print on white paper.
+There are two versions of the Harry Potter envelope template you can choose from: White background for parchment-style paper, or with the preset tea-stained look to print on white paper.
 (These links will open Google Drive in a new tab)